Annus horribilis

-Annus horribilis (pl. anni horribiles) is a Latin phrase, meaning "horrible year".
+Annus horribilis (pl. anni horribiles) is a Latin phrase that means "horrible year".
 It is complementary to annus mirabilis, which means "wonderful year".

 Origin of phrase

-The phrase "annus horribilis" was used in 1891 in an Anglican publication to describe 1870, the year in which the dogma of papal infallibility was defined in the Roman Catholic Church.
+The phrase "annus horribilis" was used in 1891 in an Anglican publication to describe 1870, the year in which the dogma of papal infallibility was defined in the Catholic Church.

 Elizabeth II

 1992

 The expression was brought to prominence by Queen Elizabeth II.
 In a speech at Guildhall on 24 November 1992, marking her Ruby Jubilee on the throne, she said:

-The "sympathetic correspondent" was later revealed to be her former assistant private secretary, Sir Edward Ford.
+The "sympathetic correspondent" was later revealed to be her former assistant private secretary Sir Edward Ford.
 The unpleasant events which happened to the royal family in this year include: